In a moment when our society seems more divided than ever, Say More explores what it means to adapt and evolve—together.

 • John Friedman Opportunity Insights Say More with Tulaine Montgomery

-john friedman: can the america dream deliver on its promise?
+John Friedman: Can the American Dream deliver on its promise?

 The American Dream –the idea that anyone can succeed regardless of their background– often feels just like that, a dream.